 '''

-C>compiler_name kwikdraw /4r /fpi87 /oaimxt
+$ compiler_name kwikdraw -4r -fpi87 -oaimxt

 '''

-The compiler processes KWIKDRAW.C(PP) producing 32-bit object code for an Intel 386-compatible system equipped with a 387 numeric data processor.
+The compiler processes kwikdraw.c(pp) producing 32-bit object code for an Intel 386-compatible system equipped with a 387 numeric data processor.
 The compiler will generate 386 instructions based on 486 instruction timings using the register-based argument passing convention.
 The resulting code will be highly optimized for Intel 486 systems.

 '''

-C>compiler_name ..\source\modabs /d2
+$ compiler_name ../source/modabs -d2

 '''

-The compiler processes ..\SOURCE\MODABS.C(PP) (a file in a directory which is adjacent to the current one).
+The compiler processes ../source/modabs.c(pp) (a file in a directory which is adjacent to the current one).
 The object file is placed in the current directory.
 Included with the object code and data is information on local symbols and data types.
-The code generated is straight-forward, unoptimized code which can be readily debugged with the Watcom Debugger.
+The code generated is straight-forward, unoptimized code which can be readily debugged with the Open Watcom Debugger.

 '''

-C>set compiler_name=/i#\includes /mc

-C>compiler_name \cprogs\grep.tst /fi=iomods.c
+$ export "compiler_name=-i=/includes -mc"

+$ compiler_name /cprogs/grep.tst -fi=iomods.c

 '''

-The compiler processes the program contained in the file \CPROGS\GREP.TST.
-The file IOMODS.C is included as if it formed part of the source input stream.
+The compiler processes the program contained in the file /cprogs/grep.tst.
+The file iomods.c is included as if it formed part of the source input stream.
 The include search path and memory model options are defaults each time the compiler is invoked.
 The memory model option could be overridden on the command line.
 After looking for an "include" file in the current directory, the compiler will search each directory listed in the "i" path.
-See the section entitled "Watcom C/C++ #include File Processing" on page 85 for more information.
+See the section entitled "Open Watcom C/C++ #include File Processing" on page 18 for more information.

 '''

-C>compiler_name grep /fo=..\obj\
+$ compiler_name grep -fo=../obj/

 '''

-The compiler processes the program contained in the file GREP.C(PP) which is located in the current directory.
-The object file is placed in the directory ...\OBJ under the name GREP.OBJ.
+The compiler processes the program contained in the file grep.c(pp) which is located in the current directory.
+The object file is placed in the directory ../obj under the name grep.o.

 '''

-C>compiler_name /dDBG=1 grep /fo=..\obj\.dbo
+$ compiler_name -dDBG=1 grep -fo=../obj/.dbo

 '''

-The compiler processes the program contained in the file GREP.C(PP) which is located in the current directory.
+The compiler processes the program contained in the file grep.c(pp) which is located in the current directory.
 The macro "DBG" is defined so that conditional debugging statements that have been placed in the source are compiled.
-The object file is placed in the directory ..\OBJ and its filename extension will be ".dbo" (instead of ".obj").
+The object file is placed in the directory . . /obj and its filename extension will be ".dbo" (instead of ".o").
 Selection of a different filename extension permits easy identification of object files that have been compiled with debugging statements.

 '''

-C>compiler_name /g=GKS /s \gks\gopks
+Example:

+$ compiler_name -g=GKS -s /gks/gopks

 '''

-The compiler generates code for GOPKS.C(PP) and places it into the "GKS" group.
+The compiler generates code for gopks.c(pp) and places it into the "GKS" group.
 If the "g" option had not been specified, the code would not have been placed in any group.
 Assume that this file contains the definition of the routine gopengks as follows:

 '''

 void far gopengks( int workstation, long int h )

 {

+.

 .

 .

 }

 '''